kobotoolbox/kobotoolbox-org-v2/_posts/2022-02-28-kobotoolbox-selected-as-gold-winner-for-best-humanitarian-product-in-the-inaugural-anthem-awards.md

 inspiring selection of individuals and organizations demonstrating world class talent, insight, leadership, and execution.
-As our platform looks to empower communities to tell their stories and express their needs, it is an honor to be recognized as a best in class example of work leading the way in the impact industry.
+As our platform looks to empower communities to tell their stories and express their needs, it is an honor to be recognized as an example of work leading the way in the humanitarian innovation sector.

 We would like to extend our heartfelt congratulations to all of our co-awardees, including the